-HORTICULTURE 3A (HRTA301)

-CONTACT TIME: ASSESSMENT Theory and prac (4)
+HORTICULTURE 3A (HRTA301) CONTACT TIME: Theory and prac (4)

 Course Mark: Formative term tests and tasks (20%)

 Summative practical competency test (40%)

 Portfolio of evidence (POE) (40%)

-Examination: Continual Assessment

-Final Mark: Course mark (100%)

-SYLLABUS The student will learn to apply his/ her theoretical knowledge

-concerning asexual and sexual plant propagation and planting techniques within the nursery, landscaping and community context.
+SYLLABUS The student will learn to apply his/ her theoretical knowledge concerning asexual and sexual plant propagation and planting techniques within the nursery, landscaping and community context.
 The student will develop practical skills in respect of soils, media and fertilization and irrigation techniques within the nursery context.
 The student will be able to identify and control plant disease, pests and alien weed growth within the nursery.
 A knowledge of the core components and layout of nursery facilities is developed including daily, monthly and seasonal nursery operations and practise as well as record keeping and basic management techniques.
 Finally the student will develop a sense of environmental responsibility as applied to the nursery context in respect to water conservation, nutrient recycling and the growing of non-invasive plant material.
 This learning takes place under supervision at the departmental School of Horticulture at the in-house nursery.

-HORTICULTURE 3B (HRTB301)
+HORTICULTURE 3B (HRTB30I) CONTACT TIME: Theory and prac (3)

+Course Mark: Portfolio of evidence (POE) (100%)

+Examination: Continual Assessment Course mark (100%)

-CONTACT TIME: Theory and prac (3)ASSESSMENTPortfolio of evidence (POE) (100%)Course Mark:Portfolio of evidence (POE) (100%)Examination:Continual AssessmentFinal Mark:Course mark (100%)SYLLABUSA similar skills set as described in Horticulture 3A is developed and this learning takes place under supervision in a departmental accredited wholesale, retail or amenity nursery in conjunction with qualified assessors and industry experts.
+SYLLABUS A similar skills set as described in Horticulture 3A is developed and this learning takes place under supervision in a departmental accredited wholesale, retail or amenity nursery in conjunction with qualified assessors and industry experts.
 Evidence of completed nursery activities and integrated learning projects (IPL) are recorded in a portfolio and assessed.

-PLANT STUDIES 3A (PLSA301)

-CONTACT TIME: Theory and prac (4)
+PLANT STUDIES 3A (PLSA301) CONTACT TIME: Theory and prac (4)

-ASSESSMENT

 Course Mark: Formative Practical assessment Live Plant ID and slide recognition 33%

-One summative Live Plant ID test at the demonstration garden 33%
+One summative Live Plant ID test at the demonstration garden

 Portfolio of Evidence (POE) 33%

-Examination: Continual Assessment

-Final Mark: Course mark (100%)

-SYLLABUS Course mark (100%) This cross cutting module extends practical hands on learning on a major theme of the Diploma namely plant knowledge and utilisation for the commercial, domestic, amenity and community horticulture and landscape sectors.
+SYLLABUS This cross cutting module extends practical hands on learning on a major theme of the Diploma namely plant knowledge and utilisation for the commercial, domestic, amenity and community horticulture and landscape sectors.
 The module is designed to develop both practical and academic plant identification competencies.
 Allied with these competencies is a knowledge of the characteristics, uses, culture and application of each plant as applied to the nursery and landscape sectors.
 This learning takes place under supervision at the departmental School of Horticulture at the in-house nursery.
-Learners are assessed by means of tests from visual and live plant material as

-well as plant profiles and presentations in their Portfolio of Evidence (POE).
+Learners are assessed by means of tests from visual and live plant material as well as plant profiles and presentations in their Portfolio of

+Evidence (POE).

-PLANT STUDIES 3B (PLSB301)
+PLANT STUDIES 3B (PLSB301) CONTACT TIME: Theory and prac (4)